An extension of Maclaurin's inequalities: Introduction and main results

 It should be noted, however, that the argument of Khadzhiivanov contains a gap and his statement of the cases of equality in (\ref{mainin}) is incorrect.
 Below we give a complete analytical proof of (\ref{mainin}) and determine the cases of equality.

-Somewhat surprisingly, inequality (\ref{cliqin}) implies in turn (\ref{mainin}), in particular, Tur\'{a}n's theorem implies Motzkin-Straus's result.
+At first glance inequality (\ref{cliqin}) seems weaker than (\ref{mainin}), yet in some sense they are equivalent since (\ref{cliqin}) implies in turn (\ref{mainin}); in particular, Tur\'{a}n's theorem implies Motzkin-Straus's result.
 Indeed, since $f_{s}\left( G,\mathbf{x}\right) $ is continuous in $\mathbf{x},$ it suffices to deduce (\ref{mainin}) for all $\mathbf{x}$ with positive rational coordinates.
-Thus, in view of
+Moreover, since $f_{s}\left( G,\mathbf{x} \right) $ is a homogenous polynomial of degree $s,$ that is to say,